Well-being in old age

 Inequality manifests itself as differences in well-being and social exclusion

-The task of a municipality is to support the social participation and functioning of an older person in all situations of their life.
+The task of a municipalities and wellbeing services counties is to support the social participation and functioning of an older people in all situations of their life.
 In addition to the social and health care services that the wellbeing services counties will organize, also the choices made in living environments affect the well-being and functioning of the older people in the municipality.
 Furthermore, the role of non-governmental organizations (NGOs) and volunteers play a significant role in supporting the well-being of older people.

 The goal is to provide all older people equal opportunities to a good life.
 Older people in danger of social exclusion should be supported in particular.
 Below are some risk factors of social exclusion: